LexBorisoff/web-cli/README.md

 #### ***Description***

-Specifies what browser profile should be used when opening a new browser tab.
+Specifies what browser profile to use when opening a new tab.

 #### ***Usage***